 Please share this area of my website with others as you feel the need.
-I am convinced that there are many who have had experiences that they have found difficult to talk about because many people will quickly reject what may appear difficult to face.
+Because many people will quickly reject what is difficult to face, I am convinced that there are many who have had experiences that they have found difficult to talk about.

 Much more will follow as I can get the time..................